vitorbiten/maintenance-app/README.md

 maintenance_worker    | 2023/01/29 23:11:16  [*] Waiting for messages.
 ```

-This means that the API connected to the mysql server and the worker connected to the rabbitmq server.
+This means the API has connected to the mysql db and the worker connected to the rabbitmq server.

-You can manage the mysql database on the included phpmyadmin at http://localhost:9090/ As example the seed users table:
+You can manage the mysql database on the included phpmyadmin at http://localhost:9090/ and rabbitmq http://localhost:15672/ (guest:guest).

+This is how the db is initially seeded:

 <div align="center">
   <img src="https://user-images.githubusercontent.com/31265908/215361322-666a6c1c-0c0d-488c-9c49-4064389ddaaf.png" alt="PHPAdmin"/>